 The residency program actively supports the Tampa Bay Residency Forum which is "an educational endeavor designed to provide a platform for area residents, directors and preceptors to network, grow professionally and provide a collaborative environment for Tampa Bay area residency programs."

 Core Areas of Practice/Longitudinal Experiences:

 - Transitions of Care

 - Physician-led family/internal medicine

 - Project/manuscript: Residents completing this residency program will be competent in scholarly activities through active participation in both service/research project management and publication.
 Residents will complete a service or research project, present projects at professional meetings, and submit a manuscript for publication in a biomedical journal prior to graduation.

-- Staffing: Residents are trained to independently function as a pharmacist in the outpatient setting, supporting the Diabetes Self-Management Education and Chronic Care Management Services one weekend per month.
+- Staffing: Residents are trained to independently function as a pharmacist in the outpatient setting, supporting the Diabetes Self-Management Education one Saturday per month.

 - Ambulatory care administration

 |Residency Program||PGY2 Ambulatory Care Residency|

 |Application Deadline||January 1st (Please note this program will participate in PhORCAS)|